SomeOddCodeGuy/WilmerAI/README.md

   folder, without the `.json` extension.
 - **preset**: The preset to send to the API.
 Truncate length and max tokens to send come from this.
 This should match a JSON file name from the `Presets` folder, without the `.json` extension.
+- **maxResponseSizeInTokens**: Specifies the maximum number of tokens you want the LLM to send back to you as a response.
+  This can be set per node, in case you want some nodes to respond with only 100 tokens and others to respond with 3000.
 - **addUserTurnTemplate**: Whether to wrap the prompt being sent to the LLM within a user turn template.
 If you send the last few messages, set this as `false` (see first example node above).
 If you send a prompt, set this as `true` (see second example node above).